The winter of 2019 was relatively quiet for Ile Ife Films. There was a bit of back and

 shipped, finally, on November 27.
 These things take time.

-Here is a photo essay on the transfer:
+Here is a short film about the transfer:

 Over the summer of 2019, Ile Ife Films also worked to preserve the films of Abbott Meader

 with digital preservation masters, just as we had with the Arthur Hall films and